abhimishra01/task-management-app/README.md

 - TypeScript
 - API Docs (Swagger)

-### Application Scripts
+### ⚡️ Application Scripts

-- Ensure Docker Engine is installed and running.
+- Ensure Docker 🐳` engine and docker-compose is installed and running.
   _Note :- Docker Desktop verion 4.16.2_
 - Start the Application (FE + BE + DB)